v0.9 · Async validation + parallel processing

 4 Shipped Array validation (length, uniqueness, delimiter coercion)

-Next In design Async / parallel validation, macro DSL, performance improvements
+Next In design Macro DSL, compiler, performance improvements